BakrAlqassab/facerecognization/README.md

 # FaceRecoganation

-The project will contain html,css,js,React as frontend
+The project will be developing by html,css,React as frontend

 Node.js(Express) and postgreSQL as backend